pyxu-org/pyxu/doc/index.rst

                 <p style="text-align: center;">
                 <strong> Extensible </strong> <br/>
-                Powerful plugin mechanism and community marketplace for discovering and sharing custom operators.
+                Powerful plugin mechanism and community marketplace (<a href="./plugins/index.html">Pyxu FAIR</a>) for discovering and sharing custom operators.
                 </p>

 Ecosystem
 =========

 Pyxu is part of, looks and feels like, and is highly interoperable with the wider scientific Python ecosystem.
 It is indeed built on a minimal set of foundational and robust scientific computing librairies from the PyData stack.
-Pyxu supports notably multiple array backends --`NumPy <https://numpy.org/>`_, `Dask <https://www.dask.org/>`_, `Sparse <https://sparse.pydata.org/en/stable/>`_ and optionally `CuPy <https://cupy.dev/>`_, allowing users to choose array backends that work best for their application/computation.
+Pyxu notably supports multiple array backends --`NumPy <https://numpy.org/>`_, `Dask <https://www.dask.org/>`_, `Sparse <https://sparse.pydata.org/en/stable/>`_ and optionally `CuPy <https://cupy.dev/>`_--, allowing users to choose array backends that work best for their application/computation.
-Aside from `SciPy <https://scipy.org/>`_ and  `Numba <https://numba.pydata.org/>`_ --which we use for scientific computing and `JIT-compiling <https://numba.readthedocs.io/en/stable/user/5minguide.html#how-does-numba-work>`_ respectively-- these are Pyxu's **only** dependencies, making the software very easy to ship, install, deploy in production, and sustain in the long-term.
+Aside from `SciPy <https://scipy.org/>`_ and  `Numba <https://numba.pydata.org/>`_ -- which we use for scientific computing and `JIT-compilation <https://numba.readthedocs.io/en/stable/user/5minguide.html#how-does-numba-work>`_ respectively-- these are Pyxu's **only** dependencies, making the software very easy to ship, install, deploy in production, and sustain in the long term.

 Pyxu is also interoperable with (but does not depend on) the major deep learning frameworks `JAX <https://jax.readthedocs.io/en/latest/>`_ and `PyTorch <https://pytorch.org/>`_, allowing users to benefit from the latest incursions of deep learning in the field of computational imaging (e.g., PnP methods, unrolled neural networks, deep generative priors).